How to Apply for a Marriage License

 1. You will need a MONEY ORDER, CASHIER'S CHECK or PERSONAL CHECK with valid proof (No travelers checks) in the amount of $74.50 made to the order of "CLERK OF SUPERIOR COURT" and $1.50 in cash for the processing fee.

-2. Both Bride and Groom must be present to obtain license.
+2. Both applicants must be present to obtain license.

-3. Both Bride and Groom should be 18 years old.
+3. Both applicants should be 18 years old.
 Anyone under 21 years old, must

 provide Driver License or ID and proof of age with a Birth Certificate, Baptismal